How to Make Money with Your Car: Financial Freedom with Your Wheels

 Most other car rental apps tend to focus on short-term needs.
 This is where apps like RelayRides shine.
 You're going to be at work anyway, why not let your car earn for you?
 Then by the time you're done you have your car back to go home.
 For individuals with jobs requiring 10 or 12 hour shifts this can be an especially good option.

-Renting out your car is an option that some people are going to be hesitant to try out, and that's fair.
-This won't be for everyone.
-Especially if you tend to have a very nice, new, or high-end car.
-However, if you're willing to share the keys, this can be a way to make your vehicle work for you.
+Renting out your car is an option that some people are going to be hesitant to try, and that's fair (but we found out whether or not the popular option Turo is legit).
+This won't be for everyone especially if you tend to have a very nice, new, or high-end car.
+However, if you're willing to share the keys to say your work truck, this can be a way to make your vehicle work for you.
 Sometimes when you're even out of town!

 Play Independent Delivery Person